-Messiah University Teacher Education Program Student Teaching/Internship Midterm Evaluation Form
+Graduate Program in Education Student Teaching/Internship Midterm Evaluation Form

-Teacher candidate: Semester: Certification Area: Grade Level: Number of Weeks: School District: Building:
+Teacher candidate: Semeste er: Certification Area: Grade Level: Number of Weeks: School District: Building:

 The following categories have been used as a means of rating the students' performance as compared with program/ certification expectations for all teacher candidates.
 The teacher candidate being evaluated may demonstrate distinguished performance in select categories while being proficient and/ or basic in others.